orizens/orizens.com/src/pages/blog/2015-11-27-5-steps-to-prepare-your-angular-1-code-to-angular-2.md

                     </div>

                     <div class="element element_1 excerpt"  >
-                      My open source app, Echoes Player, allows to consume and create a &#8220;now&#8221; playlist &#8211; where you can queue media
+                      My open source app, Echoes Player, allows to consume and create a "now" playlist - where you can queue media
                     </div>

                     <a target="" class="element element_2 read_more"  href="http://orizens.com/wp/topics/ngrx-scrolling-ino-dom-element-and-components-communication/">Read more.</a>